 One of the easiest ways to gain some insight into what the summer analyst experience is like is to talk to someone who just went through it.
-You can use LinkedIn to do this — search“Summer Analyst” and filter by your school.
+You can use LinkedIn to do this — type in “Summer Analyst” into the search bar and filter by your school.
 Look at those profiles that have it as their “current” role or those who say they are an “Incoming Summer Analyst.”
-If your school has a database of student email addresses, use that to send them a note.
+If you have a school database of classmates, you can find their email addresses there.
 Feel free to reach out in more informal ways too, such as Instagram or Facebook.

 To narrow it down, you can filter by industry based on the area you are interested in: Banking, Investment Banking, Investment Management, Capital Markets or Financial Services (unfortunately that’s as granular as it gets on LinkedIn right now).
-Note that your tone here should be more professionally elevated than the conversations you have with upper-level students.
+Note that your tone here should be more professionally elevated than the conversations you have with upperclassmen.
 This is also a great way to learn about different firms you may not have heard of before.
 If you can afford it, reaching out to them with an in-mail on LinkedIn may be effective, but you can also try figuring out the particular formula that firm uses for email addresses and plug in their first and last names to fit the combination.

 Professors teaching at a business school often have years of experience in the business world, which is why it’s important to treat them like you would any other professional relationship.
 Ask them for their advice on getting connected to someone who has gone through this process before, or see if they have any industry relationships that they think may be helpful and ask for an introduction.